platonai/exotic-amazon/README.md

 ### Extract rules

 All [extract rules](./src/main/resources/sites/amazon/crawl/parse/sql/crawl/) are written in X-SQL.
-Data type conversion, data cleaning are also handled inline by the powerful X-SQL, which is part of why we need X-SQL.
+Data type conversion, data cleansing are also handled inline by powerful X-SQL, which is part of the reason why we need X-SQL.

 A good X-SQL example is x-asin.sql which extracts 70+ fields from each product page: [x-asin.sql](./src/main/resources/sites/amazon/crawl/parse/sql/crawl/x-asin.sql).